r-owen/base_loom_server/docs/threading.md

 ## Threading Direction

-The [Settings][settings.md] panel contains several settings specific to threading.
+The [Settings][settings.md] panel contains two settings specific to threading:

-In particular, you can choose whether to thread right-to-left or left-to-right, and whether to display threading for front-to-back or back-to-front.
+Thread from right-to-left or left-to-right.

+Thread from back-to-front or front-to-back, which this only affects the display.
+Front-to-back mode rotates the pattern 180 degrees, as if seen from the back of the loom: shaft 1 is at the bottom, and warp end 1 is at the other edge than specified by the "Warp end 1 on" [setting][settings.md].

 ## Threading Display